robandrose/ofxIntersection/README.md

 ofxIntersection
 ===============

-Helper or Intersections between lines and planes
+Helper for Intersections between lines and planes